History of the Jews in Jamaica: Modern times

 Only 506 people are religiously practicing Jews in Jamaica and most Jews have migrated out of Jamaica.
 While many are non-practicing, it is recorded that over 2,000 Jamaicans religiously identify as Jews.

-Common Jewish surnames in Jamaica with mostly Portuguese origin are Abrahams, Alexander, Andrade, Barrett, Babb, Bent, Carvalho, Codner, D'Aguilar, DeCosta, De La Roche, Da Silva, De Souza, De Cohen, De Leon, Delisser, DeMercado, Eben, Fuertado, Henriques, Ibanez, Isaacs, Levy, Lindo, Lyon, Machado, Marish, Matalon, Mendes, Myers, Magnus, Nunes, Pimentel, Rodriques, Sangster.
-Some of these surnames were then made to sound more English, in order to 'blend' with the newly arrived British.
+Common Jewish surnames in Jamaica with mostly Portuguese origin are Abrahams, Alexander, Andrade, Barrett, Babb, Benjamin, Bent, Carvalho, Codner, D'Aguilar, DeCosta, De La Roche, Da Silva, De Souza, Pimentel, De Cohen, De Leon, Delisser, DeMercado, Eben, Fuertado, Henriques, Ibanez, Isaacs, Levy, Lindo, Lyon, Machado, Morais, Matalon, Mendes, Myers, Magnus, Nunes, Pimentel, Reuben, Rodriques, Sangster.
+Some of these surnames were then made to sound more English, in order to 'blend' with the British-Jamaican community.
 An example would be De La Roche being changed to Roach(e) and Eben /Ibanez changed to Ebanks.

 The Chabad-Lubavitch movement opened a branch in Jamaica in 2014 servicing locals as well as a welcome centre for international visitors.

 Institutions

 The Shaare Shalom Synagogue in Kingston, first built in 1885, was the only synagogue in the country until 2014 when Chabad opened the second synagogue in Montego Bay.
 The congregation has its own siddur, blending together Spanish-Portuguese tradition and British Liberal and American Reform liturgy.
 The Hillel Academy, a private school founded by the Jewish community, today is non-denominational but still serves as a meeting place for the children of the Jewish community.
 A Jamaican Jewish Heritage Center opened in 2006 in celebration of 350 years of Jews living in Jamaica.
 At least 21 Jewish cemeteries also exist in the country.